elections-and-voting-processes

 Disadvantages of PR

-Ranked Choice Voting allows voters to rank candidates in order of preference.
-If no candidate receives a majority of first-choice votes, the candidate with the fewest votes is eliminated, and their votes are redistributed based on second choices.
-This process continues until a candidate achieves a majority.
+Ranked-choice voting, also known as instant-runoff voting, allows voters to rank candidates on the ballot.
+If no candidate wins a majority of first-choice votes, the candidate with the fewest first-choice votes is eliminated, and their ballots are redistributed to those voters’ second choices.
+The process repeats until one candidate reaches a majority.
+RCV is used in Maine (federal elections), Alaska (general elections), several U.S. cities, and for some elections in Australia, Ireland, and New Zealand.

 Advantages of RCV